PenguinZhou/Shoe_Searching_Comparison/README.md

 Up to now, I only use the shoes in zappos-labels-fg.mat, because it contains comparative information about the similar pairs and reasons (Mturk).

+Need to download the "image-square.zip" in above dataset link.

 Input: a dict of the 'key: value', i.e. {key1: value1, key2: value2, ...}

 * Query mode